Primary Stroke Center

 Certified by The Joint Commission

 Our rigorous standards of excellence have been nationally recognized.
-Since 2010, the Advanced Primary Stroke Center at University Medical Center New Orleans has been designated as a Nationally-Certified Primary Stroke Center by The Join Commission.
+Since 2010, the Advanced Primary Stroke Center at University Medical Center New Orleans has been designated as a Nationally-Certified Primary Stroke Center by The Joint Commission.